Belgian Sheepdog: Dog Breed Profile and Information

 Caring for the Belgian Shepherd isn’t as hard as you might think.
 The double-later coat of these dogs doesn’t require much work to maintain.

 Nonetheless, they would need thorough brushing to expel all loose hair from their coat once they start shedding heavily.
-This heavy shedding happens once every year and would need extra attention to remove dead hair.
+This heavy shedding happens once every year, and extra attention is needed to remove dead hair.

-As the year goes on, weekly brushing is enough and only needs to be bathed periodically (unless they get dirty like mud on their coat).
+As the year goes on, weekly brushing is enough, and they only need to be bathed periodically (unless they get dirty, like mud on their coat).
 It’s also important that their nails are trimmed regularly.

-They are not ideal for owners who are too busy or do not have enough time on their hands.
-These are not the type of dogs you want to leave alone for too long, as they are likely to become destructive when they become bored.
+They are not ideal for owners who are too busy or lack time.
+These are not the type of dogs you want to leave alone for too long, as they are likely to become destructive when bored.
 They’ve also been known to develop separation anxiety.

-Exercises like jogging, running, daily long strolls should be expected.
-Owners can also play fetch or and other jumping exercises to mentally stimulate their Belgian Shepherd.
+Exercises like jogging, running, and daily long strolls should be expected.
+Owners can also play fetch and other jumping exercises to stimulate their Belgian Shepherd mentally.

 Surprisingly, the Belgian Shepherd is an ideal breed for special training and obedience competitions, especially since they are highly trainable.

-The Belgian Sheepdog is a strong, robust breed and is generally a very healthy dog.
+The Belgian Sheepdog is a strong, robust breed that is generally very healthy.
 Some complications that may affect it include eye conditions like cataracts and progressive retinal atrophy.

 Diet and nutrition